Ssangbomb/tweeter/README.md

-# Tweeter Project
+# Tweeter

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This is the second project though lighthouse lab bootcamp.
+Tweeter is a simple, single-page based on AJAX.
+It is the first time use jQurey and css though the bootcamp.
+It generate simple box include avavtar, text and time when they post on, when people tweet.

 ## Getting Started